Nedev-Miroslav/Nedev-Miroslav/README.md

 ---

 ## ✒️ About me
 💻 ⚖ Hi I'm Miro, a lawyer studying software engineering at SoftUni!
 Combining my legal background with a passion for technology and programming.
+I believe this unique blend of skills can lead to innovative solutions and perspectives.

 ---